palladians/pallad/README.md

 This is a monorepo for all the Pallad-related code.

 - `apps`
-  - `api` - Backend API for chain data providing created in Deno and TRPC.
   - `extension` - Browser extension app.
   - `mobile` - Proof of concept of mobile wallet with code shared with browser extension.
   - `website` - pallad.xyz website.
 - `packages`
   - `features` - Common codebase for the extension and mobile app.
+  - `key-generator` - Key Generator SDK.
+  - `mina-core` - Core Mina Package SDK.
+  - `mina-graphql` - GraphQL API client for the Mina Protocol.
+  - `offchain-data` - Client for fetching off-chain data like fiat price.
-  - `mina` - Key management and data manipulation module for Mina Protocol.
+  - `tx-construction` - creating and signing transactions for Mina Protocol.
   - `ui` - UI framework based on CSS-in-JS and React Native Web.
+  - `util` - Pallad SDK utils.

 ## Development